 Can a North Dakota Family Law Attorney Help with Communication?

-Although conventional wisdom might suggest that the involvement of an experienced attorney acts to discourage communication between the parents, having Tracy Lyson of O’Keeffe O’Brien Lyson Foss on your side can actually help improve the communications between you and your spouse.
+Although conventional wisdom might suggest that the involvement of an experienced attorney acts to discourage communication between the parents, having Tracy Lyson of O’Keeffe O’Brien Lyson Attorneys on your side can actually help improve the communications between you and your spouse.
 Ms. Lyson can provide you with an objective and informed opinion as to the actions and statements of your child’s other parent, encouraging you to take action when appropriate and discouraging action when patience and forgiveness may be more appropriate.
 Tracy Lyson understands that your child’s wellbeing is best served when he or she has two parents dedicated to supporting and protecting him or her.
-Contact O’Keeffe O’Brien Lyson Foss today by calling (701) 235-8000 or (877) 235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys today by calling (701) 235-8000 or (877) 235-8002.

 Photo courtesy of Unsplash/Pixabay